 Costs & Procedure of a Blood Draw

-However, the situation is different for self-payers who want to check their health without specific indicators.
-In this case, the cost for a small blood test is around €100, including the laboratory analysis, transport costs, medical evaluation and discussion of the results.
+However, it is different for self-payers who want to check their health status without specific indicators.
+Here, the costs for a small blood count amount to approximately 100 €, including the laboratory analysis, transport costs, medical evaluation, and discussion of findings.

 Conclusion: The complete blood count as an important reflection of your health